Complete Protein Foods

 Arginine is considered an essential or non-essential amino acid depending on your circumstances.

-Your body can make the non-essential amino acids from other amino acids in your body or from complete protein foods that you consume.
+Your body can make the non-essential amino acids from other amino acids in your body and from complete protein foods that you consume.

 Complete Protein Foods